stolostron/rhacm-docs/release_notes/acm_glossary.md

 <details><summary>Click to expand.</summary>
 <p>

-### ELK stack

-The three products, Elasticsearch, Logstash, and Kibana, that comprise a stack of tools that stream, store, search, and monitor data, including logs.

 ### endpoint

 A network destination address that is exposed by Kubernetes resources, such as services and ingresses.